sysdiglabs/terraform-google-secure-for-cloud/README.md

 ## Authors

-Module is maintained by [Sysdig](https://github.com/sysdiglabs/terraform-google-cloudvision).
+Module is maintained and supported by [Sysdig](https://github.com/sysdiglabs/terraform-google-cloudvision).

 ## License